San José, Mora, Costa Rica

 Details of this retreat

-Quetzal Psilocybin Retreats:
+Quetzal 6-Day Psilocybin Healing Retreat:

 "In the heart of Costa Rica’s Central Valley, right next to a national park, you'll find the land where local husband-and-wife shamans live, and where they welcome you to do deep introspective work with the medicine of the mushrooms.